THU-DSP-LAB/llvm-project/README.md

 Finally, run `export POCL_DEVICES="ventus"` to tell pocl driver which device is available(should we set ventus as default device?).

 You will see Ventus GPGPU device is found if your setup is correct.

+NOTE: OpenCL host side program should be linked with icd loader `-lOpenCL`.
 ```
 $ <pocl-install-dir>/bin/poclcc -l